Hidden Oasis Trail (between Jebel Jais & Wadi of Giants)

 Cons:

-• If you continue to finish the whole trail which ends at the off road section of Wadi of Giants, going back to the trailhead in Jebel Jais’ viewing deck is a little challenging especially if you only have one vehicle.
+• If you continue to finish the whole trail which ends at the off-road section of Wadi of Giants, going back to the trailhead in Jebel Jais' viewing deck is challenging if you only have one vehicle.

 • If you're looking for a challenging trail to test your capabilities, this is NOT the trail for you.
 You may want to check out the challenging trails that I have: Stairway to Heaven - Wadi Litibah Loop Trail and the Wadi Naqab Loop Trail instead.